BODY-TYPE / EXERCISE INFO

-You are a Meso-endomorph on a fat loss programme.
-Fortunately your body-type can maintain muscle due to having a fairly high percentage of fast twitch muscle fibre.
+You are an Endomorph on a fat loss programme.
+Fortunately your body-type can maintain muscle due to having a high percentage of fast twitch muscle fibre.
 This muscle mass keeps your metabolism firing, which will in turn help you to lose fat.
 The more muscle you have, the more fat you burn.

 At YBP we have researched and created the perfect ratio of resistance and cardio workouts for your body-type on a fat loss goal.
 We have specified how often to perform these workouts to get the best results.
 Every month the training concept will change (the concept is the way in which you perform your workouts).
 Within your concept we have tailored and specified the exact sets, rep ranges, duration, tempo, rest and intensity.